 |The ability to manage the system from a single platform||No||All websites can be accessed and managed from a single location, allows enhancing performance, reducing the time for QA and personnel training and improving time for delivering a targeted content|

 |User interface||Friendly, system administration does not require programming skills||Friendly, system administration does not require programming skills.
 Users with no IT expertise can create and publish the content.
 WYSIWYG experience adds to the visibility of editing.|

 |Ecommerce capabilities||Powerful built-in eCommerce module — Sitecore Experience Commerce||Integration with Magento commerce platform|

 Adobe vs. Sitecore Comparison

-As is evident from the table above, the two CMSs have much in common: they can both perform efficiently and add value to businesses if properly customized.
+As it is evident from the table above, the two CMSs have much in common: they can both perform efficiently and add value to businesses if properly customized.
 However, the systems have certain distinctions that can turn out to be crucial depending on a company’s requirements and expectations.
 They are personalization capabilities, the ability to manage the system from a single platform and the user interface’s friendliness.

 When our customers ask us when to use Sitecore instead of Adobe content management software, we usually recommend looking at the project’s main requirement.
-It is clear that these CMS are not the first choice for startups and small businesses, while midsize and large companies may find these solutions to be a fit.
+It is clear that these CMSs are not the first choice for startups and small businesses, while midsize and large companies may find these solutions to be a fit.
 If companies run diversified businesses, chances are, they will find Sitecore to be a spot-on system for them, while for businesses that focus on content-sharing, Adobe Experience Manager will fit the bill.